About the Psychology Participant Panel

 Are you interested in taking part in psychology studies at LJMU?

 The Psychology Research Participant Panel is a group of people who have agreed to be contacted about future psychology studies at Liverpool John Moores University.
 LJMU will keep a list of these volunteers on a secure database.
-When a researcher at LJMU needs participants for a study, he or she will search the database for people who match the eligibility criteria for the study (e.g., women over the age of 60).
-The researcher will contact those people to inform them about the study and ask them whether or not they would like to participate.
+When a researcher at LJMU needs participants for a study, they will obtain ethical clearance to use the panel and then an email will go out to all panel members (in BCC) to advertise the research opportunity.

-If you are interested in joining the panel, please read through the FAQs below then sign up using the online form:
+If you are interested in joining the panel, please read through the FAQs below then contact Dr Davide Bruno.

 Frequently asked questions